 If the fallen tree has even one root still attached to the ground it often sprouts a new tree or a ring of trees or a line of trees, and the redwood lives on for thousands of years more.
-And I confirmed my theory with some rangers and loggers, who know more than some rangers about the trees, think that some trees could really be hundreds of thousands of years, perhaps even millions.
+I confirmed my theory with some loggers, who often know more than forest rangers, thinking that some trees could really be hundreds of thousands of years old, perhaps even millions.

 The trees of been around since prehistoric times and when you visit the redwood forest, you’re not simply visiting a bunch of trees, but you’re visiting a land lost in time, as the trees alter the entire ecosystem.

-And I wonder how they tree modifies me because I certainly feel unusually peaceful among my old friends.
+And I wonder how the tree modifies me because I certainly feel unusually peaceful among my old friends.